Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 | :----------------------------------------------------------: |
 | <img src="https://s2.ax1x.com/2019/10/09/u5SFtH.jpg" alt="u5SFtH.jpg" border="0" width="450"/> |

 The spar structure is shown as figure 5.
-Abutting aluminum pins are respectively fixed at the two wing roots and the center wing spar on the fuselage.
+Abutting aluminum pins are respectively fixed at the two wing roots and the fuselage.
 The aluminum pins and the pine are connected by carbon rod, and then bonded to the web, and the outer flanges are covered to ensure the connection strength.

 |                 Figure 5.
 The spar structure                 |
 | :----------------------------------------------------------: |
 | <img src="https://s2.ax1x.com/2019/11/26/Mx5lse.jpg" alt="Mx5lse.jpg" border="0" width="400"> |

 D-box and skin bear torques.
-The torsional stiffness of the glass fiber skin under different expansion modes and the twill expansion under different materials of monolayer are measured experimentally.
-I designed and implemented this experiment according to the torsional stiffness experiment in the course of material mechanics (figure6, 7).
+The torsional stiffness of the glass fiber skin under different expansion modes and the twill expansion under different materials of monolayer were measured experimentally.
+I designed and implemented this experiment according to the torsional stiffness experiment in the course of material mechanics (figure 6, 7).
 Higher the slope, greater the torsional stiffness.
 So according to the results (figure 8, 9), we chose twill carbon fiber as D - box skin.
-As the strength of the D-box is strong enough, to prevent signal shielding and save costs, the rest of the skin use the heat shrinkable film.
+As the strength of the D-box was strong enough, to prevent signal shielding and save costs, the rest of the skin used the heat shrinkable film.

 |              Figure 6.
 The experimental models               |              Figure 7.
 Torsional stiffness test              |
 | :----------------------------------------------------------: | :----------------------------------------------------------: |